Before You Start

 as an Authorized redirect URI

-prefix in both fields- Exact domain used for the app in Create’s custom domain settings
+prefix in both fields- Exact domain used for the app in Anything’s custom domain settings

 - Valid CNAME record for